jaredgk/runtc/README.md

 ### Output options:

---outmsh: Prefix for MSH length files (defaults to name of input VCF stripped of .vcf extension)
+--outmsh: Prefix for MSH length files (defaults to name of input VCF stripped of .vcf extension).

---outest: Name for output estimates file (default is stdout)
+--outest: Name for output estimates file (default is stdout).

 --gzip: Will compress length files.